 - + Enhance community events and uses of the property to support ongoing course operation - Conduct golf operations study to assess the finances of the course as a City resource - + Consider alternate uses for the property with value and cost documented.
 Alternate programming could include nature park with restored creek, trails and nature play; natural park with disc golf, foot golf, play, and other active and passive uses. - Prepare and implement creek rehabilitation program restore aging safety netting

-+ Create a Plan, addressing issues identified in facility condition assessment and implementation guidance on the rehab of irrigation, utilities, grounds, and clubhouse, and/or responding to potential change of program
+- + Create a Plan, addressing issues identified in facility condition assessment and implementation guidance on the rehab of irrigation, utilities, grounds, and clubhouse, and/or responding to potential change of program

+- Long-Term (10 to 20 Years)

-+ Implement Plan
+- + Implement Plan